People

 Profile

 I come with considerable experience in workforce development.
 I worked for Michigan Works a reputed and unified workforce development system in the USA where I made significant contributions to meet the education training and employment-related needs of a targeted group of youth learners within a federally funded program for older youth (aged 18-24).
-While teaching and researching in India I undertook several consulting assignments for companies in the IT manufacturing and education sectors.
+While teaching and researching in India, I undertook several consulting assignments for companies in the IT manufacturing and education sectors.

 Research

 My research interests lie in examining work and employment in a digitally globalised world where production and services are increasingly coordinated across countries and firms.
 My research aims to understand the factors that influence the uptake of technological innovations and changes in the global sourcing industry and how these in turn shape organisational processes and practices that have significant impact on workplace productivity and employees' way of working and their experiences of work in the Global South.
-In this connection I continue to pursue my interest in understanding working practices cognitive skills requirements and employee experiences of work in the dynamic and changing global business process outsourcing sector in the current context of political changes COVID 19 pandemic and the wave of disruptive technologies (AI robotics big data analytics) effecting the global sourcing market.
+In this connection, I continue to pursue my interest in understanding working practices, cognitive skills requirements, career guidance and employee experiences of work in the dynamic and changing global business process outsourcing sector in the current context of political changes COVID 19 pandemic and the wave of disruptive technologies (AI robotics big data analytics) effecting the global sourcing market.

 Publications